 Inflammatory bowel diseases affect millions of people worldwide, causing debilitating symptoms.
 Researchers have been unsure about what factors cause these conditions.
 However, new research may now have identified a culprit — blood vessel dysfunction.

-Despite these conditions being so widespread and the fact that they can severely affect a person’s quality of life, researchers remain unsure which factors cause them.
+Despite these conditions being so widespread and the fact that they can severely affect a person’s

 Now, a team of researchers from Universitätsklinikum Erlangen in Germany claims it may have made an important discovery.

 In a research paper featured in The Journal of Clinical Investigation, the investigators argue that certain dysfunctions in blood vessels are an important contributor to the development of IBD.

 The researchers also argue that eradicating these dysfunctions in blood vessels could significantly slow down the progression of these chronic conditions.